ysndr/MSc-Thesis/chapter/methodology.md

 #### Resolving by ID

 During the building process item IDs are equal to their index in the underlying array which allows for efficient access by ID.
-To allow similarly efficient access to nodes with using IDs a `Completed` linearization maintains a mapping of IDs to their corresponding index in the reordered array.
+To allow similarly efficient dereferencing of node IDs, a `Completed` linearization maintains a mapping of IDs to their corresponding index in the reordered array.

+#### Resolving by scope

+During the construction from the AST, the syntactic scope of each element is eventually known.
+This allows to map an item's `ScopeId` to a list of elements defined in this scope by parent scopes.
+As discussed in [@sec:scopes], scopes are lists of scope path elements, where the prefixes correspond to parent scopes.
-For instance NLS would represent the example [@lst:nickel-scope-example] as shown in :
+For instance, NLS would represent the example [@lst:nickel-scope-example] as shown in [@lst:nls-scopes-elements] below.

 ```{.rust #lst:nls-scopes-elements caption="Items collected for each scope of the example.
 Simplified representation using concrete values"}
 /1 -> { Declaration("record") }